 Tender boats are smaller and move more in the water.
 Unlike the large cruise ship, you’ll notice the waves more on a tender.

-The tender ride usually lasts around 20 minutes.
+The tender ride often lasts around 10 to 20 minutes.
 Much of this time might be spent waiting for everyone to board.

 If you’re prone to seasickness, the movement can be uncomfortable.
 It often gets better as you near the shore and have something to focus on.